Skip to content

 Leave No Trace for Dog Owners

 The leave no trace philosophy is all about minimizing our impact on the environment.
-We have written a short guide to the Leave No Trace principles but it is worth bringing them up here.
-As a dog owner it is your responsibility to clean up after your dog and that includes picking up their poop.
-Many campsites will have special trash cans for waste but there isn’t any than it is ok to either carry it out or bury it.
-To bury it dig a “cat hole”, same as you would for human waste, which is at least 6 inches deep and at least 200 feet away from water.
+We have written a short guide to the Leave No Trace principles but it’s worth bringing them up here.
+Cleaning up after your dog is an important part of responsible camping.
+If the campsite doesn’t have waste disposal bins, either pack out your dog’s waste or bury it at least six inches deep and 200 feet away from water sources.

 AI generated image of dog going camping